tkhq/docs/docs/documentation/FAQ.md

 Join our slack community [here](https://join.slack.com/t/clubturnkey/shared_invite/zt-2837d2isy-gbH60kJ~XnXSSFHiqVOrqw) to get support with your integration, share product feedback, and connect with other crypto builders.
 Or, reach out directly to help@turnkey.com.
 Teams that are looking for more in-depth integration support can upgrade to an Enterprise plan via hello@turnkey.com.

+### What is your data deletion policy?

+To request the deletion of your parent organization from our records, please email us at privacy@turnkey.com.

 ### Is my country supported?

 Turnkey is not currently available to users in any countries currently subject to US OFAC sanctions.